 Ljubljana happens to be Slovenia’s largest city and capital, but you wouldn’t know it.
 It has been named the greenest European city and features the largest pedestrian city center that is just brimming with life.
 Citizens and tourist alike love to drink coffee by the gorgeous riverfront.
 Our first day in Ljubljana we spoke to a local who described her city as “a little girl who likes to play dress-up in her mother’s clothes.
 She’s beautiful and has refined elements, but should never be taken too seriously.”
 The city center is brimming with cafes serving up the local specialty drink, a white coffee.

 Café hopping in Ljubljana is a year-round affair, even in the winter when they roll out fur chairs, blankets, and heaters; it is hard to resist sitting outside when you have as beautiful of a waterfront as Ljubljana.
 With a student population of 50,000, it’s easy to understand why the city is filled with bars, coffee shops, and bookstores.
 Seriously, I’ve never seen more bookstores for a city of its size.
 The white coffee may not be for coffee aficionados, but it’s a shot of espresso topped with lots of milk and frothy foam.
 Pair the white coffee with a tasty cake and the European café culture is alive and well here.
 The only real problem is the abundance of cafes, so how do you choose?
-Read on for our list of our favorite cafes in Ljubljana.
+We took a break from our backpacking adventure around Europe to bring you a list of our favorite cafes in Ljubljana.

 Cajna Hisa: This café is for all those non-coffee drinkers that still need their caffeine fix.
 (Not to worry they have some of the best coffee in town too).
 Cajna Hisa also offers breakfast, sandwiches, and cakes to fill your appetite while you enjoy your tea.
 If you feel like some tea to go, the café is attached to their tea shop with plenty of loose-leaf teas to take home.
 Drink to try: Matcha Cappuccino